Bás Mezőpilis: Career

 Just prior to the outbreak of the large-scale civil war between Béla and Stephen, Bás defected to the court of the senior king.
 According to historian Mór Wertner, he acted as co-judge in the court of Queen Maria Laskarina in May 1265.
 In contrast, historian Attila Zsoldos argued that Bás switched to Béla's party only in 1267, when the tension re-emerged between father and son.
 Bás was installed as ispán of Dubica County by the year 1268, which territory belonged to the domain of King Béla's younger and favorite son Béla, Duke of Slavonia.
 Béla donated the land Benőc to Bás, which he had previously confiscated from Merse, son of Benedict (ancestor of the prestigious Szinyei Merse family).
 Following the death of Béla IV in 1270, Stephen V ascended the Hungarian throne.
 The monarch forgave Bás for his earlier betrayal, but he could no longer get an important position in the royal court, and Stephen returned the estate Benőc to Merse.
 He served as ispán of Szolgagyőr (Galgóc) royal castle (ispánate) within Nyitra County from 1270 to 1272.
 Bás and vice-chancellor Benedict were sent as envoys to the court of Ottokar II of Bohemia in the summer of 1270, in order to prepare the personal meeting of the two monarchs.
+The truce concluded as a result of their negotiations in Brno.
+They informed Philip of Spanheim, Stephen's ally, on the truce on 2 July 1270.
 Bás died sometime after 1272.